www.willhiteweb.com - Hiking, Climbing and Travel

-Colonel Bob has it's own wilderness area and a hiking trail to the summit.
-The hike is a bit of a drive for most people so the Bob doesn't get a whole bunch of visitors.
+Colonel Bob has its own wilderness area and a hiking trail to the summit.
+The hike is a bit of a drive for most people so the Bob does not get a whole bunch of visitors.
 There is a network of trails in the area.
 Two access points will get you on the trail to the summit.
-The lower and longer one is accessed off the paved road near Lake Quinault so it sees more visitors.
-The trail is all rain forest so no distant views until you reach the summit where there is nothing but huge views.
+The lower and longer one is accessed off the paved road near Lake Quinault so it has more visitors.
+The trail is all rain forest so no distant views until you reach the summit where there is huge views.
+It was named after Col. Robert G. Ingersoll, a lawyer, writer, and orator during the 1860s.
+On July 23, 1893, some admirers climbed the peak and decided to get the name on the mountain.
+By 1932, the Board of Geographic Names had made the name official.

 Colonel Bob